ppy/osu-wiki/news/2025/2025-03-21-springtime-showdown-art-contest-voting-open.md

 - The top 3 will receive bespoke **profile badges** made from their own creations.
 - The top 3 will also be featured as [**limited-time default profile banners**](https://osu.ppy.sh/home/news/2024-07-15-aerial-antics-art-results#new-profile-customisations), with the ones from last round rotating out.

-As always, thanks to all participants who've dedicated their time and effort into creating and submitting an entry — without you, we wouldn't be here!
+And as always, thanks to all participants who've dedicated their time and effort into creating and submitting an entry — without you, we wouldn't be here!

 That's all for now, GLHF!